BattlezoneScrapField/BZCC-Website/README.md

 ## Getting Started [WIP]

-clone repo to your local pc
+- Clone repo to your local pc.
-change useCORSProxy in main.js:line 16 to true open index.html using Open with Live Server extension
+- Change useCORSProxy in main.js:line 16 to true.
+- Open index.html using Open with Live Server extension.